-California Penal Code 368 – Elder Abuse Laws and Defense
+California PC 368 – Elder Abuse Laws and Defense

 Elder abuse is a touchy subject throughout California: The thought of abusing an elderly person angers many Americans, making it especially difficult for those who are not guilty of their crimes to receive a fair trial.
 Although there are a number of dangerous offenders out there, there are also a number of others facing charges for these types of offenses who are the victims of grave misunderstandings.

 No one wants to hear why a relatively able-bodied person would need to defend themselves against an old lady, or any other excuse for that matter, but it does happen.

 Facing charges for elder abuse?
 Contact us today to receive a free case evaluation with our Orange County elder abuse lawyer.

-The best way to defend yourself against a criminal charge is to know the law that governs your offense: California Penal Code 368.
+The best way to defend yourself against an elder abuse charge is to know the law that governs your offense: California Penal Code 368.
 Those facing charges are encouraged to contact a skilled defense lawyer they trust to obtain a free case evaluation.
 A thorough investigation by a skilled legal mind will help uncover flaws in the prosecution’s case as well as any options you have available.

 What is PC 368?

 PC 368 is California’s Penal Code that governs elder abuse law.
 Abuse is a general term that is used to describe a number of different instances involving persons that are 65 years old or older.
 If prosecutors are able to prove that any of the following forms occurred, they may be able to convict you.